Manjunathkorisetru/Data-Collection-Frontend/README.md

 - The dashboard page provides the feature of downloading the collected datasets.
 Each user can download his/her own data.
 System admin can download individual data sets of all the users indvidually and also all together.
 - The Upload page ( a CRUD page ) which provides the functionality of uploading the images and annotating the specified features for each.
 It also provides the preview of the images and their features.
 - A login page that asks for authentication
 - The user profile, which summarize the information of the user as well as the role of the user.
-The user information can also be updated.
+The user information can also be updated
+- A Search field in the Dashboard to filter data sets by text features
+- The web app is responsive across four breakpoints: 640px (sm), 768px (md), 1024px (lg), 1280px (xl)